 These studies led to breakthrough developments in the art of torture that focused primarily on psychological methods and produced revolutionary effects with a consistency never seen before under physical torture.
 What the CIA learned was that states of mental disorder, collapse, capitulation, and psychosis could be produced in a victim by use of seemingly benign and harmless methods, namely sensory deprivation and self-inflicted pain coupled with attacks on cultural sensitivities and personal phobias.

-With these methods being known and adopted from the world’s prisons by the CIA as torture techniques.
+These methods are widely known and have been adopted from the world’s prisons by the CIA as torture techniques.
 Why is it not considered torture within the U.S. prison system against the captives held in them?
 I’m not the only one that’s inquired about or sought answers to this question.

-The United Nations torture rapporteur, Juan Mendez, has tried for years to get the state department to allow him to take a special tour inside the U.S. prison system; namely “ADX super max,” but they have yet to grant him access.
+The United Nations torture rapporteur, Juan Mendez, has tried for years to get the State Department to allow him to take a special tour inside the U.S. prison system; namely “ADX super max,” but they have yet to grant him access.
 It wasn’t until he got the courts to allow him in the Pelican Bay State Prison under the notion of being an expert witness for a class action suit on prolonged solitary confinement (Ashker v.
-Brown) before he’d been in a U.S. prison.
+Brown) that he entered a U.S. prison.

 To prove accuracy in the studies I cited, here’s my case in point: There’s one victim I personally got a chance to observe for quite some time.
 This prisoner has been incarcerated for over three decades with two of them being spent in solitary confinement.
 For no apparent reason, he spends his days (when awake) kicking the door, screaming, ranting and raving as well as unleashing a litany of insulting, vulgar, and racial slurs at anyone under the slightest pretext (like glancing or laughing at his presence).